tarantool/doc/doc/dev_guide/internals/msgpack_extensions.rst

 Packed interval consists of:

-*   packed number of non-zero fields
+*   Packed number of non-zero fields.
-*   packed non-null fields
+*   Packed non-null fields.

 Each packed field has the following structure: